JavaSoares/JavaSoares/README.md

 ### I'm Jair Soares.
 I'm a Cobol programmer, and student taking advantage of every opportunity that comes to acquire new knowledge to soon put it into practice in a role as a junior dev.

-- 🔓  I’m currently unlocking some knowledge on JavaScript, HTML, CSS, that means I´m a student in process of turning into a junior dev.
+- 💻 I am currently studying to gain more knowledge about JavaScript, HTML, CSS, means that I´m a student in the process of becoming a junior dev.
 - 🚀 I’m currently enrolled on Launchbase Bootcamp from Rocketseat
 - ⚡ Studing Technologies: Javascript, HTML, CSS and Python.
 - 😍 Love coding, dogs, and hamburgers.